View Elizabeth Homans's Obituary on https://thebrunswicknews.com/ and share memories

 Elizabeth Homans

-Elizabeth Steverson Homans, 75, of Brunswick, died Monday at Hospice of the Golden Isles.
+A thankful family will benefit from the elaborate recipe collection she has transcribed by hand.
+If you enjoyed a meal with her and mentioned a favorite dish, you would receive a kind note, with the handwritten recipe tucked inside, as she was a master at the lost art of correspondence.
+Elizabeth had a passion for quilting and gardening.
+She always made quilts for new babies in the family.
+She was a thoughtful and devoted wife, mother, and proud grandmother, sister, and aunt who lived her life with strong Christian values.

+To all who knew her, Elizabeth was a warm and generous woman, overflowing with compassion for others.
+Her first question was always, "How are you doing?" and she would listen with empathy and caring.
+Her sweet smile and famous home cooking will be missed by everyone, but her kindness, faith and love will remain in the hearts of every person who was lucky enough to know her.

 The funeral service will be held at 10 a.m.
 Saturday at Chapman Funeral Chapel with the Rev. Stanley Steverson officiating.
-Burial will follow in Palmetto Cemetery.
+Burial will follow at Palmetto Cemetery.

-The family will receive friends from 6-8 p.m.
+A visitation for family and friends will be held from 6-8 p.m.
 Friday at Chapman Funeral Chapel.

 Chapman Funeral Chapel & Crematory is in charge of the arrangements.